Aoba-raws/FileEncodingHelper/README.md

 # FileEncodingHelper

-A Powershell module which can detected encoding automatically.
+A Powershell module can detected encoding automatically.
 And can transcode file to other encoding.
 It is powered by [UTF-unknown](https://github.com/CharsetDetector/UTF-unknown).
 Based on [Mozilla Universal Charset Detector](https://mxr.mozilla.org/mozilla/source/extensions/universalchardet/).

 ## Usages